Bastion Cloche NavarrenxBastion Cloche Navarrenx

 Navarrenx, the bastioned city

-It’s one of the earliest fortified towns, one of France’s most beautiful villages and the capital of salmon fishing.
+It’s one of the earliest fortified towns, one of France’s most beautiful villages.

 But that’s not Navarrenx’s only claim to fame…